confluentinc/cp-docker-images/docs/quickstart.rst

         -v /tmp/quickstart/file:/tmp/quickstart \
         confluentinc/cp-kafka-connect:3.1.1

-  As you can see in the command above, we tell Connect to refer to the three topics we create in the first step of this Connect tutorial.
+  As you can see in the above command, we tell Connect to refer to the three topics we create in the first step of this Connect tutorial.
 Let's check to make sure that the Connect worker is up by running the following command to search the logs:

   .. sourcecode:: bash